Conquer Anxiety and Stress!

-Think of your body as a “chemical factory”, and at the first sign of danger your body produces adrenalin to prepare you to deal with the situation.
+Think of your body as a “chemical factory”, and at the first sign of danger or threat, your body produces adrenalin to prepare you to deal with the situation.
 You don’t even have to think about it.
 It’s a completely automatic response.

-You may notice your heart pounding (palpitations) as it increases pumping blood and oxygen into the muscles around your body.
-Your breathing suddenly more rapid, to enable you to fight or flee in a hurry.
+You may notice your heart pounding (palpitations) as it increases pumping blood and oxygen into the muscles around your body (blood pressure increases) and your breathing suddenly more rapid, to enable you to fight or flee in a hurry.
 Functions essential for short term survival are switched on, functions essential for long term survival are switched off.
 If the fear, panic, or alertness continues for too long, more than a few minutes or so, and the life saving chemical changes in the body and the appropriate behaviour is not put into action, your body begin to produce a different hormone, cortisol.

 This hormone causes you to continue breathing at a faster rate than normal, and your heart to continue palpitating.
-As well as that your blood pressure will remain high, your immune system will continue to be shut down, and not functioning efficiently.
+As well as that your blood pressure will remain high, your immune system will continue to be shut down and/or not functioning efficiently.
 All of this can soon cause you to feel exhausted.

-And too much cortisol can bring about weight gain, skin infections, weak muscles, chronic back ache, brittle bones, irregular menstrual cycle or none at all, a decrease in fertility, libido, and impotence, anxiety, irritability, frequent headaches, chronic fatigue and even depression.2
+And too much cortisol can bring about weight gain, skin infections, weak muscles, chronic back ache, brittle bones, irregular menstrual cycle or none at all, a decrease in fertility, libido, and impotence, anxiety, irritability, frequent headaches, chronic fatigue and even depression.

 Thankfully, we don’t need to watch out for sabre toothed tigers any more, but life still has its ups and downs.
 So, there are many other causes of stress which can trigger the same physiological responses.

-Any of these, especially if long term, can lead to exhaustion, sleeping poorly, problems with digestion and weight issues, irritable bowel syndrome, loss of interest in sex, and even more serious medical conditions.
+All of these, and more, can be a cause of stress, anxiety, depression, bed-wetting, etc. because you to think negative thoughts and feel negative emotions.
+And any of these can lead to exhaustion, sleeping poorly, problems with digestion, bed-wetting, and weight issues, irritable bowel syndrome, loss of interest in sex, and even more serious medical conditions.

 Have you found yourself on this ‘treadmill’ and can’t see a way off?
 Have you ever asked yourself what you can do to help yourself?
-How can you manage the stress more effectively?
+How can you manage stress more effectively?

 Take advantage of our FREE, 30 minute, no obligation, consultation.